 I received this book for free from the library in exchange for an honest review.
 This does not affect my opinion of the book or the content of my review.

-It is part of the , series and is a This thriller is a paperback edition that was published by Dell on May 19, 2009 and has 480 pages.
+It is part of the , series and is a thriller that was published by Dell on May 19, 2009 and has 480 pages.

 Explore it on Goodreads or Amazon.

 (This post contains affiliate links you can use to purchase the book.
 If you buy the book using that link, I will receive a small commission from the sale.)

 Other books by this author which I have reviewed include Killing Floor, Die Trying, "Second Son", Tripwire, Running Blind, Echo Burning, Without Fail, The Enemy, One Shot, The Hard Way, Bad Luck and Trouble, Nothing to Lose, Gone Tomorrow, 61 Hours, Worth Dying For, The Affair, A Wanted Man, "Deep Down", Never Go Back, "High Heat", Personal, Make Me, "Small Wars", Night School, MatchUp

 Tenth chronologically in the Jack Reacher thriller series (and seventh publication-wise) revolving around a retired MP roaming the country and rescuing the threatened.
 What can I say?
 Reacher just hates “big smug people who think they can get away with things”.

 Reacher is hot for vengeance and talk about TENSION.
 Sneaky, too.
 A grand scheme to get Reacher inside the house so he can search for a missing agent.
 A plan with so many ways it could backfire…and it does in ways expected and not.

 Duke’s got some cheek, dissin’ on Reacher just ’cause he killed a cop.
 I don’t think his record holds up very well.
 These bad guys are careful, though.
 All sorts of tests to see what kind of man Reacher is.
 It was so clever how Reacher and his crew got around their “failsafes”.